A. Massal. ex Körb., Parerga Lichenol.: 125, 1860.

 Distribution: N - Frl., Piem (TSB 34055).

 Description: Thallus crustose, pale grey, very thin and usually inconspicuous.
 Apothecia biatorine, 0.4-0.6 mm across, reddish brown, not constricted at base, with a strongly convex disc, without an evident proper margin.
 Proper exciple poorly developed, of more or less parallel hyphae, I+ blue; epithecium pale orange-yellow, K-; hymenium colourless to pale yellow, 65-75 µm high, I+ deep blue; paraphyses richly branched and anastomosing in upper part; hypothecium pale yellowish brown to red-brown.
-Asci many-spored, broadly cylindrical, apparently fissitunicate, but without a tholus, with a gelatinous, K/I+ intensely blue outer layer extending about one third the length of the ascus, and a simple, K/I+ blue apical dome.
+Asci many-spored, cylindrical to clavate, with a simple, K/I± faintly blue apical dome surrounded by a gelatinous, K/I+ blue outer layer extending about one third the length of the ascus.
 Ascospores 1-celled, hyaline, globose, 3.5-4.5 µm.
 Photobiont chlorococcoid.
 Spot tests: K-, C-, KC-, P-, UV-.
 Chemistry: without lichen substances.

 Note: on sheltered calcareous rocks in upland areas; perhaps overlooked, but certainly not common.